-what services do you offer at vcc?
+what services do you offer?

 Individual therapy through a secure video interface (e-counselling)

 Mindfulness groups for high school, post-secondary, and graduate students: Coming soon.

 Using a secure and confidential video interface, you can now see your therapist from the comfort of your own space via your computer or smart phone.
 Your therapist will invite you to an online meeting where you will enter the cyber 'waiting room.'
 Once you have entered the waiting room for the first time, the interface will instruct you to download a small file called "Zoom."
 This free platform is available on your phone through the app store or on your computer.
 Once you're in the waiting room, your therapist will start the online session.

 E-counselling is becoming a popular way to engage in counselling due to its convenience, accessibility, and comfort.
 It can be a helpful option for the transition from high school to post-secondary education, those with busy schedules, or those who find it challenging to come into the office.

 Shyness, social anxiety, or performance anxiety